jaredpar/jaredpar.github.io/_drafts/stylecop.md

 - Put a brace on the wrong line.
 - Namespaces weren't sorted correctly.

 All I wanted to do was F5 my latest change and see if it fixed the bug I was working on.
-But before I can test out a functional change to the source tree I need to spend a few precious minutes making style based edits to my code.
-Why should a style issues block me from testing out this change???
+But before I can test out a functional change to the source tree I need to spend a few precious minutes making style edits to my code.
+Why is this silly style issue blocking me from testing my change???

-I often find these little annoyances are what turn developers off to StyleCop.
-They don't oppose having an enfoced coding style, they just don't want to be constantly fighting the tools to make changes to the source tree.
+I often find annoynances like this are the root of opposition to enforcing style guidelines in a code base.
+Developers are fine, often reluctantly, with having a coding style, they just don't want to be constantly fighting StyleCop to make changes.

 And they are right to feel that way.
-Fixing style issues is a task that is immeniently automatable.
-It doesn't require any kind of complicated solution wide analysis, just a parser and a rewrite API.
-Yet this silly little automatable task is stopping me from F5ing my last bug fix of the day!
+Fixing style issues is a task that is very automatable.
+This type of job is best done by a dedicated tool, not by annoying and blocking developers.

-A path forward here is to extend StyleCop so that it has two purposes:
+Looking forward I'm hoping we can extend StyleCop like tools to be multipurpose:

 1. Detect style violations.
 2. Fix style violations.

-The latter task is not computationally expensive and could easily be run as part of a "Save File" operation.
-Most IDEs do minor formatting changes already today.
-StyleCop should be taking this operation to the next level and just apply the style instead of nagging me about it all the time.

-I often refer to this modified StyleCop tool as StyleBoss.
-Don't nag me about the changes, just make it happen.
+I often like to refer to #2 as StyleBoss: don't nag me about the problems in my code, just go out there and fix them for me.

+Many of the fixes to style violations don't require complex solution wide analysis; just a parser and code generation API [^1].
+These changes amount to little more than code formatting and should be applied in the same way.
+Have StyleCop hook into well known formatting hooks and just fix my style violations as I type.

+More complicated style fixing could be done via an explicit IDE command.
+Or just run from the command line in a batch mode style.

+Lets embrace enforced style guidelines by makig the experience easy and pleasant instead of bothering developers all the time about it.

+[^1]: Can you say Roslyn?

 ===